nightroman/PowerShellTraps/Basic/DynamicParam/Dynamic-switch-parameter/README.md

 # Dynamic switch parameter

-Dynamic switches specified before positional parameter arguments with omitted parameter names swallow these arguments and make a command invalid, either due to incorrect syntax or shifted arguments.
-In the latter case a command may even work without errors with incorrect input parameters.
+Dynamic switches specified before positional parameters with omitted names affect positional arguments and make commands invalid, either due to incorrect syntax or shifted arguments.
+Note, commands may even work without errors with incorrectly treated parameters.

 Workarounds

-- Specify dynamic switches with values `-ReadOnly:$true`.
-- Or specify dynamic switches after positional parameters.
+- Specify dynamic switches after positional parameters.
-- Or do not omit parameter names of positional parameters.
+- Do not omit parameter names of positional parameters.

+> Used to work as a workaround, not working anymore in the latest v5.1+
+> - Specify dynamic switches with values `-ReadOnly:$true`.

 Scripts